treecasiano/leaflet-zhvi/README.md

-This is a boilerplate repo for static sites that uses NPM for front end package management.
+Boilerplate repo for mapping with Leaflet.
+Using NPM for front end package management.

 1. Install Node.
 I recommend using Node Version Manager https://github.com/creationix/nvm so that you can hook into the `.nvmrc` file for automated Node version management goodness.